Zmc18-Robotics/Pixel-Art-Maker-and-Animation-APP-Version-1.1.0/README.md

 ---

-You can edit and make any pixel art or pixel animation art here!

 to change the color pallete you can use left click in the color and choose the color that you want, then right click the color pallete that you already change, its pretty simple, like this ( the change color functions ) :
 <img width="959" height="505" alt="image" src="https://github.com/user-attachments/assets/c357d9ac-0298-4139-a9ea-5d170466ebc1" />